benhallouk/HCLC-Portal/README.md

 Small Features can be crafted and directly submitted as a Pull Request.

 ### Submitting an Issue
-Before you submit an issue, search the archive, maybe your question was already answered.
+Before you submit an issue, search Github, maybe your question was already answered.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly: